YichenWangs/second-yr-talk/source.md

 ???

 It begins with this picture:
-Formally trained as a computer scientist with an artistic spirit in my soul, I got really hooked up - how can you make music in MR with advanced headset devices having freehand interaction.
+Formally trained as a computer scientist with an artistic spirits in my soul, I got really hooked up by the question - how can you make music in MR with advanced headset devices having freehand interaction.
-What kind of futuristic instrument that can be created to support playful/creative experiences, can we make it more aesthetic?
+What kind of futuristic instruments that can be created to support playful/creative experiences, can we make it more aesthetic?

-Having these thoughts, I started with a first-person approach -- ok imagining as a musician myself computer music space - should be electronic and futuristic ...
+Having these thoughts, I started to make things imagining myself as a musician trying to create tools to play - and got this one

-3D primitives - obviously it was not the best given the inaccuracy - but i really appreciate
+obviously it was not the best given the inaccuracy

 it was even worse than the electronic one - no haptic feedback
 ---